laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 * "voir des objets ne consiste pas à en extraire des traits visuels, mais à guider visuellement l'action dirigée vers eux."
 (Francisco Varela in ''L'inscription corporelle de l'esprit'')

-* "la mémoire n’est pas faite pour se rappeler du passé mais pour prédire le futur." ([[http://dpea-archi.philo.over-blog.com/article-interview-de-alain-berthoz-par-thierry-paquot-61601814.html|Alain Berthoz]] , 2010)
+* "la mémoire n’est pas faite pour se rappeler du passé mais pour prédire le futur." ([Alain Berthoz](http://dpea-archi.philo.over-blog.com/article-interview-de-alain-berthoz-par-thierry-paquot-61601814.html) , 2010)

 * In the days when the Sussman was a novice, Minsky once came to him as he sat hacking at the PDP-6.
 "What are you doing?", asked Minsky.
 "I am training a randomly wired neural net to play Tic-tac-toe", Sussman replied.
 "Why is the net wired randomly?", asked Minsky.
 "I do not want it to have any preconceptions of how to play", Sussman said.
 Minsky then shut his eyes.
 "Why do you close your eyes?"
 Sussman asked his teacher.
 "So that the room will be empty."
 At that moment, Sussman was enlightened.